Serve three different guacamole “flavors” at once (photo © Avocados From Mexico).

 The solution: Make guacamole trios, three different recipes at a time.
 Here are some favorites of ours:

-When the Spanish conquistadors under Hernán Cortés arrived in 1519, they heard ah-hwah-cah-tay as “aguacate,” the spelling and pronounciation they used.
+When the Spanish conquistadors under Hernán Cortés arrived in 1519, they heard ah-hwah-cah-tay as “aguacate,” the spelling and pronunciation they used.
 In Spanish, ahuacamOlli became guacamole (huac-ah-MOE-lay).

 Guacamole ingredients were mashed in a molcajete (mol-cah-HET-tay), a Mexican pestle carved from volcanic stone (today granite is an easier-to-clean option).
 Over time, different regions of Mexico mixed in local ingredients, creating countless variations.

 Ahuacatl, avocado, first meant “testicle” in Nahuatl.
-The Aztecs saw the avocado as resembling testicles and ate them as a sex stimulant.
+The Aztecs saw the avocado hanging from the tree branches as resembling testicles, and ate them as a sex stimulant.

 American avocado growers had to sponsor a public relations campaign to dispel the myth before avocados could become popular.
 After then, their dark green, pebbly flesh also earned avocados the polite name, “alligator pear.”